• Skip to primary navigation

 • Pour the seasoned butter over the turkey legs.

-• Carefully whisk in all your stock.
+• Carefully whisk in all the prepared stock.

 Storage: Store leftovers in a covered airtight container in the refrigerator for up to 3 days or in the freezer for 3-4 months.